Contact Us

 Am I a UK First-Time Buyer if I Own a Property Overseas?

 The HMRC definition of a first-time buyer above is unambiguous.
 If you’ve owned or had access rights to a property previously – anywhere in the world, and at any time – you cannot declare yourself to be a first-time buyer.
-This means you're not eligible for Stamp Duty tax relief or access to first-time buyer government support schemes.
+This means you’re not eligible for Stamp Duty Tax relief or access to first-time buyer government support schemes.

 The only exception would be if your ownership of the overseas property was indirectly held, for example through a limited company or another corporate structure in which you had equity.

-The Help-to-Buy Equity Loan Definition of First Time Buyer
+The Help to Buy Equity Loan Definition of First-Time Buyer

 You had to be a first-time buyer intending to purchase a new build to qualify for the Help to Buy equity loan.
 As well as excluding anyone who had previously owned a home or residential land, the scheme also prevented first-time buyer status from being granted to anyone who had any form of Sharia mortgage finance.

-Also, you were required to make a joint application if you were married on in a civil partnership, in order to access the loan.
-The same stipulation – that you had not owned a home or residential land, nor have you had any form of Sharia mortgage finance – had to apply to both people.
+Also, you were required to make a joint application if you were married on in a civil partnership, in order to access the loan. the same stipulation – that you had not owned a home or residential land, nor have you had any form of Sharia mortgage finance – had to apply to both people.

 First-Time Buyers and the Lifetime Individual Savings Account